I answered loads of your questions yesterday but all my answers have disappeared :(

 University of Oxford (still a student)

-Show other people how cool science can be.
+Favourite thing to do in science Show other people how cool science can be.
 I love doing cool hands on demonstrations and teaching people new things.
 Vote for me and I could come to your school and show you some very cool (messy) experiments…

 Tendons connect our muscles to our bones.
 They are very strong materials that adapt their environment – the more we use them the stronger they become but if we damage them or don’t use them at all they slowly dissolve away.
 They adapt by changing their composition and structure.
 This adaptation means that tendons with very small tears in them are able to fix themselves.
 However, because this repair happens much more slowly than in bone or muscle, athletes who damage their tendons must take a lot of time off from training while their tendons heal themselves.
 Those who don’t risk tearing the tendon further which is bad news: if the tear is too big or the tendon is diseased or has been overused, the tendon may never return to normal without some help from surgeons.